-This implies a command "REINITIATE_MODULE" on page 209 and it should be given as the first command in the POLY module.
+This implies a command "REINITIATE_MODULE" on page 205 and it should be given as the first command in the POLY module.

-Syntax DEFINE_COMPONENTS Give all new components / existing components/: <new components=""></new> Prompt The new components must be specified all on one line.
+Syntax DEFINE_COMPONENTS Give all new components / existing components/: <new components=""></new> Prompt The ${\tt new\ components}$ must be specified all on one line.
 These replace the existing component definitions.
 The number of components cannot be changed with this command.
-Use "CHANGE_STATUS" on page 98 instead.
-To keep some existing components, it is recommended that you also enter these on the line.
-Otherwise, the added new components may not be defined correctly.
+Use "CHANGE_STATUS" on page 96 instead.
+To keep some existing components, it is recommended that you also enter thes on the line.
+Otherwise, the added new components may not be defined correct!
 This is especially important if some components are built out of several elements.
 The new components do not have to be present as species.